 There are two kinds of herpes virus, type 1 and type 2.
 Type 1 virus causes 60% of the cold sores so common on the lips and face.
 The other 40% of cases are caused by type 2.
 On the genitalia these percentages are reversed, that is 40% of genital herpes cases are caused by type 1 and 60% of cases are caused by type 2.

-they do, many infants need help to get back to sleep.
+many infants need help to get back to sleep.

 Establish a routine and repeat it every night around the same time.
 This may involve giving your baby a bath, changing them, having a story together and then settling your child to sleep.